suyenish/randomPhoto/README.md

-# randomPhoto
+# randomPhotoGenerator
-Random Photo generator program
+Random Photo generator app
 Today I have done my very first project on Swift.
 I was doing it by this youtube video https://www.youtube.com/watch?v=yuo50-TiKgo.
 There are some changes I want to apply on this project.